flagpolejs/flagpole/docs/ivalue.md

 ### getProperty(key: string): Promise\<Value\>

 Get the property of this input value with the key.
 If there is no such property then it will return null.
 This is an async method.
+In Appium tests, this gets the chosen CSS property of the element, which is only possible in a Webview context.

 ```javascript
 const isChecked = await element.getProperty("checked");